 Why look for a Robin alternative

 If you’re looking for something simpler, more flexible, or easier on the budget, it makes sense to explore other options.
-There are plenty of alternatives out there, like Archie, that still offer powerful booking and visitor tools but with pricing and features that might suit your needs better.
+There are plenty of Robin alternatives out there, like Archie, that still offer powerful booking and visitor tools but with pricing and features that might suit your needs better.

 Top 5 Robin alternatives